-Parisian chic meets Maroc at this colourful, light-filled Medina riad
+Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 Who would guess that such earthly delights were hidden away behind